thearchitector/datagraph/README.md

 # the Supervisor is a global singleton responsible for coordinating
-# local task execution. it is the means through which you define
+# local processor execution. it is the means through which you define
 # the Datagraph Redis client, Executor, or other configuration options.
 # this can be done anywhere in your application, either in the import scope
 # or within some entrypoint, but MUST be defined in every service that provides